-The "Restriction of the use of certain Hazardous Substances in electronic equipment" became effective in 2006, and was recast in 2011.
-The directive prohibits the sale throughout EU territory of electrical appliances that contain more than mere traces of lead, cadmium, chromium VI, mercury or PBB/PBDE polybrominated flame inhibitors.
-Electronics manufacturers have to be able to produce evidence that their appliances are RoHS-compliant.
+The "Restriction of the use of certain Hazardous Substances in electronic equipment" became effective in 2006, was recast in 2011 (2011/65/EU), and amended in 2015 (EU 2015/863).
+The directive prohibits the sale throughout EU territory of electrical appliances that contain lead, cadmium, chromium VI, mercury, selected brominated flame retardants, or phthalates in amounts higher than predefined thresholds .
+Electronics manufacturers have to be able to produce evidence that their devices are RoHS-compliant.
 The following limits of substance content apply:

 |Lead (Pb)||0.1% by weight||=||1000 mg/kg||=||1000 ppm|

 |Chromium VI (Cr VI)||0.1% by weight||=||1000 mg/kg||=||1000 ppm|

 |PBB, PBDE||0.1% by weight||=||1000 mg/kg||=||1000 ppm|

 |DEHP, BBP, DBP, DIBP||01% bei weight||=||1000 mg/kg||=||1000 ppm||effective July 2019|